 In some cases, lifestyle changes alone may not be enough to help prevent bloating, and your doctor may want to recommend medical treatment and/or medications.
 Medications like antibiotics, antidepressants, and antispasmodics have been used to help treat bloating in certain conditions.
 If bloating is more severe, it may be accompanied by more serious symptoms like nausea, vomiting, diarrhea, fever, noticeable weight loss, and vaginal bleeding between periods or during postmenopause.
 If bloating is severe and is accompanied by these symptoms, you should talk to your doctor, as they could be potentially linked to serious medical problems like colon cancer, ovarian cancer, pancreas problems or Pancreatic cancer, uterine cancer, pelvic inflammatory disease, liver disease, bowel or bladder blockage, or tumors.

 A measurement that gauges a person’s nutritional status and body fat by taking an adult person’s weight in kilograms and dividing it by their height in meters squared.
 While the BMI test screens for weight categories in which a person may be more at risk for certain health problems, it does not diagnose a person’s health or body fatness.
-According to [source], due to the fact that BMI draws its measurement from height and weight alone, it’s not a perfect system, and does not take into consideration obesity levels based on a person’s age, sex, or levels of physical activity or exercise.
+Due to the fact that BMI draws its measurement from height and weight alone, it’s not a perfect system, and does not take into consideration obesity levels based on a person’s age, sex, or levels of physical activity or exercise.
 Because of this, BMI tends to either overestimate or underestimate obesity in various cases.

 According to the NHS, if a person’s BMI is below 18.5 they are considered underweight, between 18.5 and 24.9 is considered a healthy weight, 25–29.9 is considered overweight, and 30–39.9 is considered obese.
 Due to its height and weight measure, the BMI scale also doesn’t factor in muscle mass, so very muscular people may be classed in the obese category despite being a healthy weight overall.